BrianGenisio/graphql-talk/slides/slides/2-what-problems-does-it-solve-vs-rest.md

-##  2. What problems does it solve? -- vs REST
+##  2. What problems does it solve? -- vs REST <!-- .element: data-theme="ka-content" -->

 This is a new Markdown slide